 Square for Android is compatible with printer driven and USB cash drawers.
 Printer driven cash drawers must be hooked up to a receipt printer that is compatible with Square and your Android device.
 We recommend considering a manual cash drawer for easiest use with Square for Android.
 The following cash drawers are officially compatible with Square for Android:APG Printer Driven

 *USB interface devices require a USB OTG adaptor (or micro USB to USB cable), and your Android device must support USB OTG or USB Host mode.
 Only one USB device can be used at a time.

 Officially compatible hardware list updated 4/13/2017

-Square Android Unofficial Compatibility:There is a wide variety of hardware that works with Square for Android, despite not being officially supported.
+Square for Android Additional Hardware:There is a wide variety of hardware that works with Square for Android, despite not being officially supported.
 Bluetooth accessories, for example, are not officially compatible with Square for Android.
 However, we have tested Bluetooth scanners with success; they function with Square for Android the same way as USB scanners.
 We have tested the following unsupported hardware, and we have found it works with Square.
 Please keep in mind that since this hardware is unofficial, Square will not support you should you run into any issues.

 Square is built to integrate with only Star Micronics brand printers, so the majority of printers that work with Square are listed on the officially compatible list above.
 That being said, we successfully tested the Star Micronics TSP100ECO USB (TSP143IIU) with Square.